GammaSpace/spw-site/src/lib/txt/questions-for-agencies/questions.md

 How are you diversifying your funding streams?
 If you have private donors, how can you be sure they are not unduly influencing your work?

-### JOB POSTINGS
+### Job Postings

 - What are you looking for when you hire a peer worker?
 What type of skills, values and experiences are you seeking?
 How do you communicate this in you job posting?

 - How do you post for your job?
 What is included in the posting?
 Is it accurate to the role the person will take on?